-Biden, accusing drugmakers of “jacking up prices,” calls for action
+Biden, accusing drugmakers of ‘jacking up prices,’ calls for action

 A report by Reuters showed that drugmakers raised prices on more than 500 drugs in 2021, in part to offset declining revenue during the coronavirus pandemic, as wary Americans visited doctors’ offices less and were prescribed fewer pills.

-The price hikes included more than 300 manufactured by Pfizer, the manufacturer widely praised for producing an early coronavirus vaccine.
+The price hikes included more than 300 drugs manufactured by Pfizer, the manufacturer widely praised for producing an early coronavirus vaccine.
 “While the pharmaceutical companies have done enormous work by developing lifesaving covid-19 vaccines alongside the United States’ best scientists, crippling drug prices are unacceptable,” Biden said.

 The government is paying for Americans to get the coronavirus vaccines, so their cost is not an issue for the public.